cisagov/skeleton-golang-package/CONTRIBUTING.md

 this project needs as well as the location of the package to build.
 After the installation of Nix, you can build the package by simply running: `nix build`

-This will use the Go version specified in the project and if you have a previously installed version of Go it will be ignored and untouched.
+Nix will use the Go version specified in the project, and if you have a previously installed version of Go it will be ignored and untouched.

 If you would rather not install Nix you can install Go via